JosephS2000/Tinkering-Audio-COMP120/README.md

 ## Instructions

 Unity Version 2018.4.2f (64-bit) is required in order to run both of these programs.
 For contract 1, the relevant pieces of code reside in the "CaptureFish", "PlayerAiming" and "SlowFish" scripts.
 These scripts can be found in the Scripts folder of Joseph Spaul - Tinkering Audio.
-(Please note, I added my Tinkering Audio code to a project that I completed in a group previously and the "PlayerAiming" script was authored by Joseph Broughton)
+(Please note, I added my Tinkering Audio code to a project that I completed in a group previously, the "PlayerAiming" script was created by Joseph Broughton and I just added in the audio)

 ## Contract 1 by Joseph Spaul